cicnavi/simplesamlphp-module-conformance/README.md

 ## Features

 - authentication processing filter that can modify SAML Responses, that is, create invalid ones in order to test SP behavior
-- ability to run Nuclei tests from the module UI
+- ability to run tests from the module UI
+- ability to run bulk tests using the cron feature in SimpleSAMLphp
+- API, which:
-- API which enables programmatic control and execution of tests
+  - enables programmatic control and execution of tests
+  - exposes test results in JSON format

 ## Installation